rfruesmer/module-structure/README.md

 Creates levelized structure maps from ECMAScript, TypeScript and AMD dependencies - inspired by <a href="https://structure101.com/blog/2011/03/introducing-levelized-structure-maps-lsm/">structure101's Levelized Structure Maps</a>.

-Generated maps can be directly displayed inside your default browser or saved as JSON files.
+Generated maps can be rendered in your browser or exported as JSON files.

 ## Installation